cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for establishing a common ISK key with C while assuming to interact with party B.

 If A is allowing for multiple concurrent sessions the adversary might even relay messages of A back to A such that A interacts with itself {{HS14}}.

-Including and checking remote party identifiers can fend off such relay attacks.

-The following guidance SHOULD be followed regarding party identifiers.
+The following guidance SHALL be followed regarding party identifiers.

-- If an application layer has party identifiers available, it SHOULD integrate party identifiers in the CPace protocol run, either within CI or ADa/ADb.
+- If an application layer's security relies on party identities, it SHALL integrate party identifiers in the CPace protocol run within CI or ADa/ADb as specified below.

+- If identity strings are available for both communication partners at protocol start and the application has clear initiator and responder roles, the identity strings to check SHALL be integrated as part of CI with the initiator's identity placed first.
-- The application SHOULD give preference to the option of integrating party identifiers in CI.
-This avoids the need of an explicit check for the identity strings and keeps the identities confidential.
+  This avoids the need of an explicit subsequent check for the identity strings and keeps the identities confidential.

-- Otherwise an application layer SHOULD integrate party identifiers in ADa and ADb, such that A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
+- Otherwise an application layer that needs to rely on party identities SHALL integrate party identifiers in ADa and ADb, such that
+  A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
 In this case the application layer SHALL make the recipient check the party identifier string of the remote communication partner for fending off relay attacks.
+Note that in this case the identities will not be kept confidential.

-- If an application scenario does not have party identifiers available but does assign distinct roles to A and B (e.g. "client" or "server"), then strings specifying the respective role SHOULD BE integrated in ADa and ADb and checked by the recipient for fending off loopback relay attacks where an adversary relays messages back to the sender.
+- If an application scenario does not have party identifiers available but does assign distinct roles to A and B (e.g. "client" or "server"), then strings specifying the respective role SHALL BE integrated in ADa and ADb and checked by the recipient for fending off loopback relay attacks where an adversary relays messages back to the sender.

 ## Hashing protocol transcripts